Submission Guidelines

 References

 References need to be included in the text using the LaTeX \cite{} mechanism as in-text references.
-Complete bibliographical metadata (including e.g. first names of all authors and editors as well as publication location and publisher for monographs and conference proceedings) need to be provided using the BibTeX file in the LaTeX template.
-Please make sure the BibTeX file is clean and complete (please list all author names – including first names).
-References in the article text consist of author name(s) and year of publication for up to three authors, adding 'et al.' for additional authors.
-In-text references and bibliography will be styled automatically according to the chicago citation style.
+Complete bibliographical metadata (including e.g. first names of all authors and editors, publisher for monographs and conference proceedings, and DOIs wherever available) need to be provided using the BibTeX file in the LaTeX template.
+Please make sure the BibTeX file is clean and complete (ISBN, ISSN, abstracts and keywords should be removed).
+In-text references and the bibliography will be styled automatically according to the Chicago Manual of Style citation guidelines.

 Footnotes